All About The Water Cycle - How Does It Work?

 Urbanization: This happens when the natural water cycle cannot function properly in urban areas due to buildings, concrete, and other surfaces preventing the water from reaching the ground, allowing it to soak into the soil.
 Keeping trees, plants, and grass healthy also starts to decrease, as low soil moisture impedes the healthy growth of plants.

 Deforestation occurs when clearing all or removing specific trees from forest land.
 Deforestation happens when builders turn this land into non-forest use.
-Removing trees from forests that have been growing for years reduces evapotranspiration, which is the sum of evaporation and plants' transpiration from land and ocean surface to the atmosphere.
+Removing trees from forests that have been growing for years reduces evapotranspiration, the sum of evaporation and plants' transpiration from land and ocean surface to the atmosphere.

 Irrigation: As the human population has increased, land demands have risen.
 People need more food to make food, and of course, water.
 Irrigation is the artificial watering of land that does not get enough water through rainfall.
 Irrigation is used substantially by most countries.